Quarter (unit): Weight

+Tool chest with nett weight 2 qrs 3 lbs (about 27 kg).

 The modern statutory definition of Imperial units, the Weights and Measures Act 1985 as amended by The Units of Measurement Regulations 1994, defines the quarter as a unit of mass equal to 28 pounds.

 In measures of weight and mass at the time of Magna Carta, the quarter was 1/4 ton or (originally 500 pounds).
 By the time of the Norman French copies of the c.
 1300 Assize of Weights and Measures, the quarter had changed to 512 lbs.
 These copies describe the "London quarter" as notionally derived from eight "London bushels" of eight wine gallons of eight pounds of 15 ounces of 20 pennyweights of 32 grains of wheat, taken whole from the middle of an ear; the published Latin edition omits the quarter and describes corn gallons instead.

 The quarter (qr. av. or quartier) came to mean 1/4 of a hundredweight: 2 stone or 28 avoirdupois pounds (about 12.7 kg): this is its (only) statutory definition since 1993.

+It is still used to indicate the weight of bells, whose weight are usually given in the form "cwt-qrs-lbs". cwt indicates a hundredweight (112 lb), so a 'quarter' is 28 lb.

+Colloquial usage

+In Britain and Ireland, "quarter" was also a common shortening of "quarter-pound," (113 grams) when selling food by weight, such as sweets.